kr-matthews/kr-matthews/README.md

 In the past, I've created several (useful, but poorly designed and implemented) web apps related to Rubik's cubes.
 I'm currently working on creating various web apps -- personal website, blog, simple games, etc. -- with the aim of improving my skills and learning new ones.

+I also have professional experience in basic personal financial planning/wealth management and standard (Canadian) financial instruments.